primalkz/mern-todo-app/README.md

 ## Live Website

-You can check out by going on this [link](https://todo2app.onrender.com/).
+You can check out by going on this [link](https://todo2app.onrender.com/) deployed over render.

 > **Note**
 > If you're using for trying it out, use `demo@gmail.com` as email and `demo123` as password, password lower than 6 characters is not allowed.